miner/herbert/README.md

 ## Usage

-The `conform` function with two arguments (the *schema* expression and the value to test) returns either a map of bindings for a successful match or nil for a failed match.
-The three-argument variant takes an *schema-context* map as the first arg.
-More about that later.

-The `conform-fn` function returns a function that will execute the match against a schema expression.
-It also allows for an optional *schema-context* map.
-If you need to check the same schema multiple times, you can use `conform-fn` to define a predicate.

-For the common case of testing conformation, the `conforms?` predicate takes a schema expression and a value.
+The `conforms?` predicate takes a schema expression and a value to test.
 It returns `true` if the value conforms to the schema expression, `false` otherwise.
-(Again, there's a variant that takes an *schema-context* map as the first argument.)
+The three-argument variant of `conforms?` takes an *schema-context* map as the first arg for extensibility (more about that later).

+The `conform` function is used for building a test function from a schema.
+Given a *schema*, it returns a function of one argument that will execute a match against the schema and return a map of bindings if successful or nil for a failed match.
+A variant of `conform` allows for an optional *schema-context* map as with `conforms?`.
+If you need to know how the schema bindings matched a value or you want to test against a schema multiple times, you should use `conform` to define a test function.

 Quick example: